JuliaGraphics/Tk.jl/examples/README.md

 `fill`,  and `anchor` arguments.
 This is  a string  with one  or more directions  to attach.
 A  value of  `news`  is like  `{:expand=>true, :fill=>"both"}`, as all four sides are attached to.

-We provide the `formlayout` method for conveniently laying out widgets in a form-like manner, with a label on the left.
-(Pass `nothing` to suppress this.)

-One thing to keep in mind: *in Tk a container can only employ one layout style for its immediate children* That is, you can't manage children both with `pack` and `grid`, though you can nest frames and mix and match layout managers.

 <img src="grid.png"></img>